Hougang: Aljunied GRC

-The area covering south of Hougang Avenues 6, 8, 10, as well as Punggol Park, Defu Industrial Park and the subregion of Kovan, falls under Aljunied GRC.
-The western portions of Hougang, previously being Serangoon Gardens division, were split into two divisions with Jalan Kayu in the Ang Mo Kio GRC and Serangoon in the Aljunied GRC.
+The area covering the western portions of Hougang, previously being Serangoon Gardens division, were split into two divisions with Jalan Kayu in the Ang Mo Kio GRC and Serangoon in the Aljunied GRC.
 The area was previously belong to the short-lived Thomson GRC in 1991.

-The GRC was not contested in 2001 with the WP being disqualified due to incomplete applications, but in the 2006 elections, the WP were able to pose a strong challenge for this ward, with the members consist of WP's chairwoman Sylvia Lim and former members Goh Meng Seng (now the secretary-general of People's Power Party) and James Gomez.
+The GRC was not contested in 2001 with the WP being disqualified due to incomplete applications, but in the 2006 elections, the WP were able to pose a strong challenge for this ward, with the members consist of WP's chairwoman Sylvia Lim and former members Goh Meng Seng and James Gomez.

-The GRC was managed by the PAP which members include Cynthia Phua and Foreign Minister George Yeo, until it became the first opposition held GRC since the creation of the GRC in Singapore after the 2011 Singaporean general election being taken over by Low Thia Khiang's WP team.
-The WP continued to hold the GRC in the 2015 and 2020 Singaporean general elections with Leon Perera and Gerald Giam replacing Low and Chen Show Mao.
+The GRC was managed by the PAP which members include Cynthia Phua and George Yeo, until it became the first opposition held GRC since the creation of the GRC in Singapore after the 2011 general election being taken over by Low Thia Khiang's WP team, and WP held on to it since.
+Currently, Gerald Giam and Sylvia Lim were the MPs representing the ward.

-Ang Mo Kio GRC
+Ang Mo Kio GRC and Jalan Kayu SMC

 The north-western portions of Hougang (Avenues 4, 8 and 9, and Street 91), which includes Hougang Stadium and Regentville Condo, falls under the Ang Mo Kio-Hougang division of the Ang Mo Kio GRC.
 Its MP is Darryl David, who replaces former MP Yeo Guat Kwang after the 2015 elections.
-Prior to the 2011 elections, the ward was a part of Aljunied GRC (under the name of Aljunied-Hougang), where Yeo was then the MP.
+Prior to the 2011 elections, the ward was a part of Aljunied GRC (under the name of Aljunied-Hougang), where Yeo was the MP.

 The northern portions of Hougang (north of Avenues 6, 8 and Street 51) also falls under the Ang Mo Kio-Hougang division, part of Ang Mo Kio GRC.
 It previously belonged to Pasir Ris-Punggol GRC (under the name of Punggol South) until it was carved out in 2015.
-After the 2020 elections, the portion was merged with the Ang Mo Kio-Hougang division.
+Since the 2020 elections, the portion was merged with the Ang Mo Kio-Hougang division.

 The western portions of Hougang, previously being Serangoon Gardens division, were split into two divisions with Jalan Kayu in the Ang Mo Kio GRC and Serangoon in the Aljunied GRC.
+As of 2025, Jalan Kayu was hived out from Ang Mio Kio GRC, thus returning that ward into a SMC.

-Marine Parade GRC
+Marine Parade-Braddell Heights GRC

-The southernmost portion of Hougang, Tai Seng, was under the Geylang Serai division of Marine Parade GRC, where Mohd Fahmi Aliman represented the ward.
-Marine Parade was also contested by WP during the 2015 and 2020 elections.
+The southernmost portion of Hougang (Tai Seng), was under the Geylang Serai division of Marine Parade-Braddell Heights GRC, where Diana Pang represented the ward.
+Marine Parade-Braddell Heights was also contested by WP during the 2015 and 2020 elections (then as Marine Parade GRC), but not in 2025 as the ward became uncontested.

 Education

-The area has a total of nine primary schools, eight secondary schools and one junior college, Anderson Serangoon Junior College (ASRJC).
-ASRJC was formed after the merger of Anderson Junior College and Serangoon Junior College in 2019.
+Hougang has a total of nine primary schools, eight secondary schools and a single international school as of 2024.